 Being a byproduct of a potentially deadly bacterium might give you some pause, but fear not, it has been diluted to harmless levels, and the safety profile of the procedure is excellent.
-Botulinum toxin has been used widely for medical reasons, prior to its use in cosmetic dermatology since the 1960s for various indications such as cerebral palsy, cervical dystonia, and hyperhidrosis and has been safely used for over 50 years.
+Botulinum toxin has been used widely for medical reasons, before its use in cosmetic dermatology since the 1960s for various indications such as cerebral palsy, cervical dystonia, and hyperhidrosis and has been safely used for over 50 years.

 Botox injections have an outstanding safety record when performed by a competent and experienced doctor.
-This last proviso is critically important; these drugs need to be stored properly, and administered by a physician who is specially trained to ensure both the safety of the patient as well as provide the best aesthetic results
+This last proviso is critically important; these drugs need to be stored properly and administered by a physician who is specially trained to ensure both the safety of the patient as well as provide the best aesthetic results

 How much does it cost, and how long does it last?